November 29, 2019

 The ability to track the progress of themselves and peers incentivises learners to check the App on a daily basis: whether it’s to push for better learning results for themselves or to encourage colleague ‘team mates’ to complete their courses and not let the side down.

 Results are based upon points earned every month/quarter/year and the best score for each lesson attempted by a learner over this time period.
 This methodology has proven to have positive effects on programme engagement.

-If you’d like to know more about EdApp Microlearning, it’s mobile-first LMS with integrated authoring tool or its gamification features, get in touch at email@example.com.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+With EdApp, you can get access to the skills of a developer, designer, and training specialist.
+To produce powerful bite-sized courses, you can opt to collaborate with their customer success team and knowledgeable instructional designers.
+If you’d like to know more about EdApp Microlearning, its scorm compliant LMS with integrated authoring tool or its gamification features, get in touch at email@example.com.
+You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.

 Daniel Brown is a senior technical editor and writer that has worked in the education and technology sectors for two decades.
 Their background experience includes curriculum development and course book creation.